odnr93/routilux/docs/source/user_guide/error_handling.rst

 * **Intelligent retry**: Configurable retry with exponential backoff and exception filtering
 * **Priority system**: Routine-level handlers override flow-level handlers

-Understanding Error Handling in FlowForge
+Understanding Error Handling in Routilux
 ------------------------------------------

-Errors can occur in different places in a FlowForge workflow:
+Errors can occur in different places in a Routilux workflow:

 1. **Routine Execution Errors**: Errors raised in a routine's ``__call__`` method (entry point execution)